bohendo/bizbaz/intro/script.md

 Later, once we get more real world usage data, we could update bizbaz to auto-drop any ads that hit some negative vote threshold so that we're still dropping the naughtiest adverts even if we don't check in on bizbaz every day.
 We're still uncertain what this threshold should be and are open to suggestions.

-10:45

 # Review Overview

 Now, let's talk more about the review process.

-First, a vendor creates an advert.
-When anyone besides the vendor looks at this advert, they'll have the option to open up a chat with the vendor where they can hash out the details.
-We just use the talk app for this.
-Maybe we'll add a built-in chat feature later but the talk app works fine so whatever.
-The advert page also includes a button that the client can use to express intent, that's the first step towards completing a transaction.
+Actually, step zero of conducting a reviewable transaction is for the vendor to create an advert.
+From the advert page, the client can click to open a talk app to hash out the details w the vendor.

-Next, the vendor can commit to transacting with the client who expressed intent.
+Then, step one is the client expressing intent, and the vendor can do a background check or whatever to make sure the client is trustworthy before committing.

-Once both ships have this commit object, they are free to transact.
-Ships should not start sending money or whatever until they both have a commit object because it's required to create a review.
+Once both ships have this commit object, they are ready to transact.
+Ships should not start sending money or shipping stuff until they both have a commit object because it's required to create a review.

 When the deal is done, or when one of them gets impatient, they can each submit their reviews and then later update their review if so desired.

-11:45

 # Review Demo